 How is it determined which sessions will be live streamed and archived?

-When a member or committee submits a proposal, they can indicate the anticipated level of interest in streaming among attendees.
+Plenary sessions are always streamed.
+When submitting a proposal for another type of session, you may indicate the anticipated level of interest in streaming among attendees.
 For the 2019 meeting, the Program Chair considered these requests along with the overall rating each session received from the Program Committee.
 An effort is also made to ensure that the topics of the streamed sessions have broad interest and that a variety of topics are represented.
 Currently, MLA pays to stream from only one meeting room, and this streaming adds significantly to our cost.
 MLA has charged very little (or nothing) for separate streaming access for attendees.
 The cost has been variously covered by the MLA Fund, the operating budget, and conference registration.
 This limits the number of sessions that can be streamed/recorded.

 Has the carbon footprint of our annual meetings been considered?